 The oil must not be exposed or the flavor evaporates with the oil.

 There are about 40 species of mustard plants.
 The three species that are used to make mustard are the black, brown and white mustards.
 White mustard, which originated in the Mediterranean, is the antecedent of the bright yellow hot dog mustard we are all familiar with.
 Brown mustard from the Himalayas is familiar as Chinese restaurant mustard, and it serves as the base for most European and American mustards.
 Black mustard originated in the Middle East and in Asia Minor, where it is still popular.
-Edible mustard greens are from a different species of mustard.
+Edible mustard greens are a different species of mustard.
 The history of cultivation of mustard centers on the seeds, not the greens, which have been credited with originating both in China and Japan.

 Mustard's Medicinal History